CCCACG/CCCACG/RQ3/Methodology.md

-**Step 2, convert the bilind function into regular expression:**
+**Step 2: converting the blind function into a regular expression**

-Based on the function after blinding, we have the following tranformation rules:
+We have the following tranformation rules to covert the blind function into a regular expression:

 ```python
 def convert_to_reg(content):